Israeli communities near Gaza on front line of Hamas assault – DW – 10/09/2023

 In Be'eri, Kfar Aza and Re'im, the unthinkable happened on Saturday morning as people were murdered, kidnapped and taken hostage in their own homes.

 All three kibbutzim are located in the immediate vicinity of the Gaza Strip.
-Their residents were the first victims of the Islamist militant group Hamas, which launched an assault on Israel in the early hours of October 7, attacking soldiers and civilians.
+Their residents were the first victims of the attacks by the Islamist militant group Hamas, considered a terror organization by the European Union, the United States and many other countries.
+The group launched an assault on Israel in the early hours of October 7, attacking soldiers and civilians.

 "It's a catastrophe, and it's not over," said Micky Drill, a project manager at the Friedrich Ebert Foundation in Israel who spent 10 years in the kibbutz of Magen just 4 kilometers (2.5 miles) from the border with Gaza, where there were also reports of gun battles on Sunday.